Ice Hockey Regulations

 • If a player is injured, a Major penalty and a Game Misconduct penalty must be assessed.

-• A minimum of a Major and a Game Misconduct penalty shall be assessed to any player who is assessed a Checking from Behind penalty in a Non-Contact division.
+• A minimum of a Major and a Game Misconduct penalty shall be assessed to any player who is assessed a Checking from Behind penalty.

 • When a player is high sticked, cross-checked, body-checked, pushed, hit or propelled in any manner from behind into the boards or goal net, in such a way that the player is unable to protect or defend herself, a Match penalty shall be assessed.